This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Another Richmond cafe with a beautiful interior is Fifty Acres.
 I visited with friends one hungover morning, so the Fifty Acres Breakfast went down a treat.
 On your plate is eggs, bacon, vegetables, sausage and potato croquette.
 But other items on the menu include chorizo scotch eggs, pumpkin pancakes and a breakfast burrito.

-Yep, I ate a lot of brunch when I lived walking distance from Bridge Road.
+Yep, I ate a lot of brunches when I lived walking distance from Bridge Road.
 I loved that Touchwood has footpath dining for those days when the sun is shining in Melbourne.
-I devoured their shakshuka, but looking at the menu now Touchwood does a ‘wonut’ dish – a waffle/donut combination with toasted macadamia nuts, cinnamon sugar, seasonal fruits, ice cream AND cotton candy.
+I devoured their shakshuka, but looking at the menu now Touchwood does a ‘wonut’ dish – a waffle/doughnut combination with toasted macadamia nuts, cinnamon sugar, seasonal fruits, ice cream AND cotton candy.
 If I’d known about this I would have definitely re-visited before I left!

 Finally, Mister Minh is a very popular and modern Vietnamese restaurant in Richmond.
-You can choose from pho, spring and rice paper rolls, stir fries and meat dishes.
+You can choose from pho, spring and rice paper rolls, stir-fries and meat dishes.
 I am a sucker for a good noodle dish, which Mister Minh perfects.
 If you’re in the area at lunch, Mister Minh also does a lunch special, with many delicious mains available for under $15.
 We’re talking caramelised pork belly, satay chicken or roast duck on rice.

 Because Victoria Street is the border between Richmond and Abbotsford, Kitty Burns is technically on the Abbotsford side of the street.
-But I had to include it because it has a beautiful Scandi-inspired interior, is located on the Yarra River and there’s excellent food and drink options available.
+But I had to include it because it has a beautiful Scandi-inspired interior, is located on the Yarra River and there are excellent food and drink options available.
 The drinks menu includes smoothies and interesting warm drinks like the red velvet beetroot cacao latte.
 Food-wise, check out the popcorn chilli chicken and waffles or the French toast.
-Opposite Kitty Burns you’ll find Frankie Says, another great cafe I’ve visited.
+Opposite Kitty Burns, you’ll find Frankie Says, another great cafe I’ve visited.